electron/electron/docs/api/browser-window.md

 Emitted once when the window is moved to a new position.

+### Event: 'will-enter-full-screen'

+Emitted when the window is about to enter full screen state.
+Calling `event.preventDefault()` will cancel the state change.

 ### Event: 'enter-full-screen'

 Emitted when the window enters full screen state.